 UK Government & Parliament

-Brexit: next steps of UK’s withdrawal from the EU Parliament’s analysis of how leaving the EU will affect different policy areas in the UK.
+Brexit: next steps of UK’s withdrawal from the EU UK Parliament’s analysis of how leaving the EU will affect different policy areas in the UK.

 Research briefings Research briefings produced by the House of Commons Library, the House of Lords Library and the Parliamentary Office of Science and Technology (POST).